 - Perform this asana on an empty stomach or at least after 4-6 hours of having a meal.

-- Do not perform Halasana if you are suffering from slipped discs, sciatica, or diarrhoea.
+- Do not perform Halasana if you are suffering from slipped discs, sciatica, or diarrhea.

-- If you have any deep or recent injury on your neck, spine or legs, do not perform this asana at all.
+- If you have any recent injury or have undergone surgery on your neck, shoulders, spine, or legs, do not perform this asana.

-- Women in pregnancy or menstrual cycles should avoid Plow Pose.
+- Women in pregnancy or undergoing menstruation should avoid Plow Pose for time being.